 - Joanna Chraihi

-With the NHS ‘Agenda for Change’ New Pay Deal now in its 3rd year, we take a look at the new starting wage for newly qualified nurses, and compare the NHS to the private sector.
+We take a look at the starting wage for newly registered nurses with the 3% pay rise, and compare the NHS to the private sector.

 Topics covered in this article